 Guards of this type tend to be of a higher quality and superior fit, than any OTC type, as they are made in a special laboratory from an impression of your mouth carefully taken by a dental professional.

 Regardless of where a night guard is purchased, its main function is to prevent the surfaces of your teeth from grinding together, if left untreated can potentially cause you to chip and crack your teeth and strain your jaw muscles.

 If a night guard is uncomfortable, there are other possible treatments listed below that you can ask your dentist about.

-- Teeth straightening: Teeth that are out of alignment–what dentists call malocclusion–can contribute to teeth grinding.
+- Teeth straightening: Teeth that are out of alignment–what dentists call malocclusion–can contribute to teeth grinding in some patients.
 This can be remedied by corrective measures such as braces.

-- Stress prevention: One of the main causes of bruxism is anxiety, so your dentist might advise you to utilize one or more at-home methods of relaxation, like meditation, or in some cases professional counseling, to get you to relax and stop clenching your jaw.
+- Stress prevention: One of the main causes of bruxism is anxiety or stress, so your dentist might advise you to utilize one or more at-home methods of relaxation, like meditation, or in some cases professional counselling, to get you to relax and stop clenching your jaw.

 - Change of diet or medication: Your dentist might recommend avoiding stimulants, such as caffeine, to reduce teeth grinding.
 Certain medications, such as antidepressants, might also contribute to the issue, so make sure you tell your dentist about any medications you are taking so he can suggest an alternative if one is warranted.

 The most important thing to know about bruxism is that it can be treated with the help of a dentist.